 As a kid, I would have told you quite proudly that I was going to be an “animal saver.”
 My mom stopped pressing me about it after the 1000th lizard I rescued (by rescuing I mean bringing into the house as my new pet).
 Flash forward 20 years and while I’m not technically an “animal saver,” I do have the privilege of working to help zoo animals and wildlife.
-If you find yourself thinking about becoming an animal saver, keep reading to find 5 jobs that help wildlife.
+If you find yourself thinking about becoming an animal saver, keep reading to find 5 careers that help animals.

 Wildlife Biologist: If you love animals and research, becoming a wildlife biologist is an incredible way to make an impact.
 These animal lovers are responsible for: tagging and tracking species, studying ecosystems, writing research papers, studying zoonotic diseases, and much more.
 You can become a wildlife biologist with an undergraduate degree, but more job opportunities open up when you obtain your master’s or doctorate.
 Like a veterinarian, wildlife biologists typically wear many hats but the reward is immeasurable.